xdrip/xdrip_docs/docs/install/download.md

 ## Variants

 Four variants are regularly released to allow a total of 5 xDrip+ being installed on your phone.
-This can prove particularly useful to follow more than one person at the time.
+This can prove particularly useful to follow more than one person at a time.

 !!!warning
     It is not recommended to use a variant connected to your sensor: use the main release only.